66 EnergyXchange Drive, Burnsville, NC 28714 T: 828-675-5541

-In addition, EnergyXchange has ten solar thermal panels that provide heat for the aquaponics fish tank.
-Heated water and glycol are circulated from the thermal panels through coils in the fish tank and back to the thermal panels.
-In this manner, the water in the fish tanks is maintained above 60 degrees even in the winter.
+In addition, EnergyXchange has ten thermal panels that provide heat for the aquaponics fish tanks.
+Heated water and glycol are circulated from the thermal panels through coils in the fish tanks and back to the thermal panels.
+In this manner the water in the fish tanks is maintained above 60 degrees even in the Winter.

 The heart of a PV system is a solid-state cell made of semiconductor material like that used in microelectronics.
 It's usually silicon, the basic ingredient in common beach sand.
 The cell's semiconductor "wafer" is specially treated to form a positive electric field on one side and a negative field on the other, and electrical conductors are attached to both sides.
 When sunlight strikes the cell, it knocks loose electrons, which are captured in the form of electric current.